mjromper/terraform-azure-qdc/README.md

 # terraform-azure-qdc
-terraform scripts for deploying QDC 4.0.6 in Single Server mode on Azure
+terraform scripts for deploying QDC 4.0.6 in Single Server mode on Azure (Presales)

+This repo is based on original Leigh's Kennedy https://github.com/ljckennedy/terraform-azure-qdc

 ---
 ## What you need: